-With the arrival of a new commander, Captain William Delacombe, in 1867, the camp received a major facelift.
+New commander, Captain William Delacombe, who arrived in 1867, upgraded English Camp considerably.
 New officers' quarters were built to house the captain and his family as well as the camp's second in command.
 Delacombe also directed that a formal garden be constructed at the base of the hill leading to the officers' quarters.